Our worship is first and foremost about God. But it's also about connecting with each other.

 We won't make you stand up in worship, and we won't chase you if you try to fly under the radar.
 Nonetheless, we’d love the opportunity to learn more about you, and share our life with you.
 Let us know you're with us by filling out this brief form during worship.
 We always try to have hot coffee and something good to snack on after worship, so you are welcome to stay and visit.

 Kids worship with us.
 We don't have "children's church" or a staffed nursery to keep kids occupied while grown-ups worship.
 Kids join us for worship, but instead of asking them to sit and be quiet, we make ways for them to move and be part of worship.

 We expect kids to act like kids.
 If you notice people staring or smiling at your kids, it's because they think kids are wonderful gifts of God and love them.
 If it's not one of your kid's finer moments, those adults are probably recalling the times they've been in your shoes.
 Although you might feel like you're in the spotlight because of your kids, know that that light is love, not judgment.

 Worship is unlike anything else kids do.
 It's okay if they are shy, uncertain, or ask embarrassing questions.
 That's how they learn.
 As kids become more comfortable, many of them enjoy connecting with other kids, adult friends, and Pastor Mike.

 We hope you’ll help your kids join in prayers and songs, even if it’s just dancing or swaying to the music.
 Kids like ritual, and many come to love that about our worship.

 Children worship through their play, so we have faith-based activities available by the entry to the worship space that include books, toys, fidgets, coloring books, and children's bulletins.
-These are temporarily limited during the pandemic.

 The pastor invites kids to the front for an age-appropriate message.
 It's a time for kids to hear the pastor talk about what they like to talk about and to get up and move before the sermon.